In This Article

 Dental emergencies can occur at any time without warning, so you must be prepared.
 You should have access to an emergency dental clinic, and you should also have insurance.
 You should ideally get PPO insurance, and find a dentist that accepts most PPO insurance plans.
 You should find in-network PPO dentists because they can treat you at the pre-established discounted rate, rather than having to file for claims later.
 However, everyone doesn’t have dental insurance.
 If you’re one of those people, you may wonder, “what if I have a dental emergency but no dental insurance?”
 In this article, we discuss how to deal with emergency dental care without insurance and how to find an emergency dentist.

 Most people aren’t prepared for dental emergencies, which is why they start panicking and often worsen the situation.
 As such, you must determine a plan of action for handling dental emergencies.
 First, you must breathe deeply and remain calm to accurately assess the nature of your dental emergency.
 If you have any irritation or swelling, rinse with salt and warm water.
 If you have any swelling or bleeding, apply cold compresses to minimize the pain.
 If an adult tooth has been knocked out, hold the tooth by its crown, rinse it with warm water gently, and place it in an airtight container with some milk and saltwater.
-Knocked-out teeth can be reattached if you see an emergency dentist immediately, but the chance of restoring the tooth significantly decreases after an hour.
-As such, you must contact an emergency dentist and go to their dental clinic immediately.
+Knocked-out teeth can be reattached if you see an emergency dentist no insurance near me immediately, but the chance of restoring the tooth significantly decreases after an hour.
+As such, you must contact an emergency dentist near me no insurance and go to their dental clinic immediately.

 The best way to pay for emergency dental care is through insurance plans.
 Most dental insurance plans cover dental emergencies, either partially or completely.
 Furthermore, you should ideally enroll in PPO dental insurance plans, such as Aetna Dental PPO or Delta Dental PPO.
 Once you’ve enrolled in a PPO dental insurance plan, you can find an in-network dentist who accepts your insurance plan.
 PPO dentists have standardized rates for all treatments, and they’re not allowed to “balance-bill” their patients, so you know exactly what you’ll pay them.
-Furthermore, PPO dentists charge the discounted rate, removing the hassle of applying for claims later.
+Furthermore, PPO dentists charge a discounted rate, removing the hassle of applying for claims later.

 Even though PPO insurance is the best way to pay for dental emergencies, everyone may not have insurance.
 Another great payment option is CareCredit, which is basically a third-party low-interest or no-interest credit card meant solely for healthcare purposes.
 Furthermore, they have extended payment options that allow you to pay for expensive treatments gradually over a long period at low or no interest, reducing your financial burden significantly.
 Applying for CareCredit is simple because you have to simply fill up an application form on their website.